acaloiaro/adriano.fyi/content/post/2020-10-21-my-wireless-internet-setup.md

 Scenario:

-You have an "unlimited" data plan with some fine print that says after `X` gigabytes of usage, you'll be deprioritized.
+> You have an "unlimited" data plan with some fine print that says after `X` gigabytes of usage, you'll be deprioritized.

-Someone who hasn't exceeded their soft cap needs top download a file and the tower is already overloaded.
-Your Netflix stream get a little stuttery.
+> Someone who hasn't exceeded their soft cap needs to download a file and the cell tower you're on is already overloaded.
+Your Netflix stream gets a little stuttery.

 This one's a bit more ambiguous.
 But in my experience, and in the places I tend to stay, it's hard to tell the difference between mediocre signal and deprioritization.
 Basically, your traffic gets put behind everyone else's traffic.
 If you're somewhere rural, you're probably not going to notice because service already sucks.
 That's the reality.